danpom/golang/README.md

 4. [leetcode](https://github.com/danpom/golang/tree/main/leetcode)

    Solutions to leetcode exercises.
-Not many of these completed so far as I went with exercism instead
+Not many of these completed so far as I decided to progress with exercism instead